-A claim against a business can be a costly and time-consuming experience.
-It's important to reduce the risk of liability and the risk of a client or third party making a claim against your business.
-The first step is to identify, manage and prevent any risks within your businessi.
+Whether you’re starting a business or already established, it’s important to reduce the risk of liability as much as possible.
+The first step in protecting yourself is to identify, manage and prevent any risks to customers and third parties that exist within your business.
 The second step is to take out public liability insurance.

 No two businesses are alike, and each will have differing insurance needs, although in some cases, the need to purchase public liability cover won’t be optional.
 For example if you perform work on behalf of another company they usually will require you to hold public liability insurance.
 Similarly, if your business premises are located in a shopping centre or mall, centre management will request a certain level of cover.